wumpfroot/Rock-paper-scissors-JS/README.md

 # Rock, paper, scissors

-Classic game where you go against the computer, with rock, paper or scissors.
+Classic game where you go against the computer with rock, paper or scissors.
 * Rock beats scissors
 * Paper beats rock
 * Scissors beats paper